-Eureka Eurostars supports R&D-performing SMEs with innovative and international projects.
+The Eureka Eurostars programme supports innovative SMEs and R&D-performing SMEs with international projects.
 Eurostars is open for any technological innovation and supports early stage projects (preliminary data) towards prototype development.
 We have gathered all relevant information on this page.
-Interesting in applying for Eurostars?
+Interesting in applying to the Eurostars programme?
 Don’t forget to download our free guide on writing a winning proposal.

 Summary & Expected deadlines

 - Subsidy: Country-specific, for NL €500,000

 - Funding rate: Country-specific, for NL max.
 50%

 - Project duration: max.
 3 years

 Are you prepared for the upcoming Eurostars deadline?
 Read our guide to find out how to draft the perfect proposal and how we help companies like yours to secure funding.

 To get free funding updates, including on Eureka Eurostars, subscribe to Catalyze Alerts.

 The Eurostars programme eligibility criteria were recently updated.
 The programme now supports international innovative projects led by R&D-performing SMEs, in addition to innovative SMEs with no previous R&D experience, but with the ambition and capabilities to develop new products, processes and services.
 Such innovative SMEs will be eligible for funding, to lead an international consortium, and to collaborate on market-driven R&D and innovation projects with like-minded partners.